TimeBank Promise

 Some people believe that the costs of equity release are too high, especially with interest rates involved.

-However, equity release plans can be tailored to meet individual circumstances, and the interest rates may be lower than some other borrowing options.
+However, equity release plans can be tailored to meet individual needs and keep costs as low as possible.2

 Myth #6: You Can't Move to a New Property